hdriel/stack-trace-logger/README.md

 # traced-logger

-### A lightweight logger with color and trace support.
+[//]: # (### A lightweight logger with color and trace support.)
+### A smart logger with tracing line, log level control, integrations with AWS CloudWatch and Seq, colorized and file logging.

 ## 📦 Installing

 ```bash
     npm install traced-logger
 ```

-# traced-logger

-📦 A smart logger with tracing line, log level control, integrations with AWS CloudWatch and Seq, colorized and file logging.

----

 ## ✨ Key Features